Yarra Valley

 Yarra Valley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Yarra Valley's dwelling structures, as per the latest Census, comprised 95.6% houses and 4.5% other dwellings.
-In comparison, Melbourne metro had 93.8% houses and 6.3% other dwellings.
-Home ownership in Yarra Valley was at 37.6%, with mortgaged dwellings at 50.0% and rented ones at 12.5%.
-The median monthly mortgage repayment was $1,690, lower than Melbourne metro's $1,950 and the national average of $1,863.
-Median weekly rent in Yarra Valley was $315, substantially below Melbourne metro's $380 and the national figure of $375.
+Yarra Valley's dwelling structures, as per the latest Census, consisted of 95.6% houses and 4.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Yarra Valley was at 37.6%, with mortgaged properties at 50.0% and rented dwellings at 12.5%.
+The median monthly mortgage repayment in the area was $1,690, lower than Melbourne metro's average of $2,000.
+Weekly rent median was recorded at $315, compared to Melbourne metro's $390.
+Nationally, Yarra Valley's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing